mblackstock/mblackstock.github.io/_posts/2021-01-26-influxdb-node.md

 ---
 layout: post
-title:  "New InfluxDB Nodes"
+title:  "New InfluxDB 2.0 Nodes"
-date:   2020-12-09
+date:   2021-01-26
 author: Mike Blackstock
 comments: true
 ---

-Last year I published a revised set of InfluxDB nodes [node-red-contrib-influxdb](https://flows.nodered.org/node/node-red-contrib-influxdb) for [Node-RED]() with the help of Alberto Armijo @aarmijo (thank you!).
+Last year I published a revised set of InfluxDB nodes [node-red-contrib-influxdb](https://flows.nodered.org/node/node-red-contrib-influxdb) for [Node-RED]() with significant contributions by Alberto Armijo @aarmijo (thank you!).
 This new version supports both InfluxDb 1.x and 2.0 using both the older InfluxQL query syntax and Flux query syntax.

 In this post, I'll show you how to set up InfluxDb 2.0 locally using Docker and how to read and write data using the new nodes.
 These nodes can write data to InfluxDb in a number of ways, so we'll provide some examples on how to write single values, multiple fields, tags, multiple points and include client side timestamps.